Florida State University College of Education

-The Florida State University College of Education is one of sixteen colleges comprising the Florida State University (FSU).
+The Florida State University Anne Spencer Daves College of Education, Health, and Human Sciences, or Anne’s College, is one of sixteen colleges comprising the Florida State University (FSU).
 The College has roots that reach back to the West Florida Seminary and the State Normal College for Teachers.
 The College has a number of nationally ranked programs and is in the Top 20 nationally in terms of doctoral degrees awarded.

-The College of Education has four academic departments which offer undergraduate and graduate degree programs in 27 fields of study.
+The College of Education, Health, and Human Sciences has six academic departments which offer undergraduate and graduate degree programs in 27 fields of study.
 The academic programs prepare students for positions as leaders in the classroom and school system environment, as well as those who conduct research to improve education, instruction and policy.
 Five online graduate degree program areas are available through the Distance Learning Program.
 The College operates the Florida State University School, a charter school in southeast Tallahassee.